-The 2023 PUR, informed by the recent actions of the Legislature, paint a difficult picture.
+The 2024 Draft Plan, which serves as a minor update to the 2023 PUR, paints a difficult picture.
 The Legislature recommitted the Authority to delivering a usable segment in the Central Valley before moving to other areas of the state.
 The Merced to Bakersfield segment, which is defined as 171-mile electrified dual-track segment with a new combined station in downtown Merced, cannot be completed with the funding the Authority currently has.
-The Authority is anticipating successfully competing for nearly \$8 billion in federal funding to help fill the gap.
-Even if this \$8 billion goal is realized, there is still a nearly \$2 billion shortfall.
+The Authority is anticipating successfully competing for more federal funding from a dwindling pot to help fill the gap.

-Additionally, there is no funding plan beyond Merced to Bakersfield to complete either Valley to Valley or Phase I. Concerns remain about cost escalation of the existing work in the Central Valley and the continued schedule slip.
+Additionally, there is no funding plan beyond Merced to Bakersfield to complete either Valley to Valley or Phase I.